jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 <a name="logs"></a>
 ###Logging

-You can view history pages containing logs for your builder and deployer stages by clicking on particular builds or deployments, as well as clicking on the **Last Build** or **Deployed** links.
+You can view the logs for your builder and deployer stages on the Build and Deployment pages.
+Click a build or deployment, or click the **Last Build** or **Deployed** links.

 ![Locations that open history pages from Advanced Build & Deploy][5]

-In addition to the build logs themselves, you can also view unit test results, generated artifacts, and code changes for any particular build from the build history page.
+On the Builds page, you can also view unit test results, generated artifacts, and code changes for any build.

 <!--